goreleaser/goreleaser-action/README.md

           GITHUB_TOKEN: ${{ secrets.GITHUB_TOKEN }}
 ```

+> **IMPORTANT**: note the `Unshallow` step.
+It is required for the changelog to work correctly.

-> If you want to run GoReleaser only on new tag, check [this comment](https://github.com/goreleaser/goreleaser-action/issues/61#issuecomment-569286582)
+> If you want to run GoReleaser only on new tag, check [this comment](https://github.com/goreleaser/goreleaser-action/issues/61#issuecomment-569286582).

 ## Customizing